gsm1011/hadoop.admin/manuscript/chapter4.md

 </property>
 ```

-Table [tbl:statusuris] shows the summary of URIs we can use to check the
+The following list shows the summary of URIs we can use to check the
 status of jobs, tasks, and attempts.

 - `master:50030/jobtracker.jsp`  JobTracker.